angus-lherrou/cstel-mva/ModelBank/README.md

 ## Usage Instructions
 1. You'll want two manifest files: a file with model names and directories, and a file with pages and model names.
 Create these in the following formats:
     * Model Manifest: on each line, a model name, followed by a pipe, followed by a directory (absolute or relative to your code).
 Use forward slashes or \\escaped backslashes.
         * Example: `Caffeine|c:/Users/Angus/Documents/MyModels/caffeine.obj`
     * Page Manifest: on each line, a series of model names separated by commas.
         * Example: `Caffeine,Hydrochloric Acid,Buckminsterfullerene`
 2. Import the nuget package into your code
+    1. Add to your .csproj file in PropertyGroup:
-  1. ```xml
+       ```xml
-     <RestoreSources>$(RestoreSources);absolute-path-to-my-solution/library/bin/Debug;https://api.nuget.org/v3/index.json</RestoreSources>
+       <RestoreSources>$(RestoreSources);absolute/path/to/folder/containing/package;https://api.nuget.org/v3/index.json</RestoreSources>
        ```
+    2. Call `dotnet add app package ModelBank` from the solution root
+    3. Add a `using ModelBank;` statement to the top of your `.cs` file where you're using the package

 3. Create a new `ModelBank` object by constructing it with a name string for your book
 4. Add models to your book by calling `<your ModelBank object>.MakeBook(pathToModelManifest)`